 This is an important phase where specific measurements such as distance and control are recorded for exercises that include single and double leg hop tests, lateral hop tests and the ability to absorb forces.
 This is more so looking at landing from a height- Such as a landing off a box.
 In this phase, patients begin to incorporate more functional movements into their rehab and will also improve their biomechanics of movement.
 As well as this, we also look to regain some cardiovascular fitness and begin to prepare the individuals to return to sport

 Third Phase: Primarily focused on the return to sport criteria

-For the third phase, the goals of the athlete will largely dictate what exercises and measures we are interested in.
-Sport specific exercises are integrated in this stage.
+In the third phase, the goals of the athlete will largely dictate what exercises and measures to use.
+This stage involves sports specific exercises.
 Athletes returning to change of direction-based sports will begin to integrate more agility-based change of direction work.
 These types of exercises incorporate multiple body systems to work together to facilitate movement, for example, muscular strength and neuromotor control to pivot to a cone and proprioception to know where the body is in space.
 Exercises like this are as close as we can get to what the athlete may encounter on the sports field.